C dynamic memory allocation: Usage example

 Note that realloc must be assumed to have changed the base address of the block (i.e. if it has failed to extend the size of the original block, and has therefore allocated a new larger block elsewhere and copied the old contents into it).
 Therefore, any pointers to addresses within the original block are also no longer valid.

 Type safety

-malloc returns a void pointer (void*), which indicates that it is a pointer to a region of unknown data type.
+As stated earlier, malloc returns a void pointer (void*), which indicates that it is a pointer to a region of unknown data type.
 The use of casting is required in C++ due to the strong type system, whereas this is not the case in C. One may "cast" (see type conversion) this pointer to a specific type: